dandanroonie/snowflake/README.md

 # snowflake
 This is not an official snowflake repository.
 No commercial use ensured.

-This is some code I have shared at time.
+Code I personally find interesting.
 There are no guarententees this will work at any time for you.

 This does NOT represent the company Snowflake in any way.